 Do the Hello Bebop and Friends routine.
 Play the "Add More" game.
 Put two hula hoops at the front of the classroom with a red crayon inside each, and put ten crayons (of another color) inside two boxes at the back of the classroom.
 Ask the children to count how many crayons are inside each hula hoop.
-Then draw on each side of the board: I have a crayon from one of the boxes.
+Then draw on each side of the board: ACP+ and model what they have to do: take a crayon from one of the boxes.
 Put it between your legs, holding it with your knees.
 Walk (without letting the crayon fall) toward the hula hoop and drop it inside it.
 Once the child drops it, he/she must run back.
 Explain to the children that they have to shake hands with a child from the same team to continue with the game.

 Organize the class in two teams and ask them to form two lines at the back of the room.
 Start the game and give them one minute to drop as many crayons as possible inside each hula hoop.
-Ask the children to sit down again and count how many crayons they dropped in each hula hoop to complete the addition problems that you drew at the beginning, like this: $sc^{p} + sc^{p} sc^{p} = sc^{p} sc^{p} sc^{p}$.
+Ask the children to sit down again and count how many crayons they dropped in each hula hoop to complete the addition problems that you drew at the beginning, like this: xxx + xxx xxx xxx = xxx xxx xxx.
 Ask the children Who got more? and if you wish, give the winners a small piece of candy or a sticker as a prize.

-- 1 Point and say the school objects. - Ask the children to point to and say the school objects in the pictures, in unison.
+Point and say the school objects.

+Ask the children to point to and say the school objects in the pictures, in unison.